-Yes, they’re talking about multi gigabit top speed but what are the applications these dazzlingly fast connections will serve?
-We can guess that we are talking about super high resolution virtual and augmented reality experiences that run up to 4K and 8K.
+Yes, they’re talking about multi-gigabit top speed but what are the applications these dazzlingly fast connections will serve?
+We can guess that we are talking about super high-resolution virtual and augmented reality experiences that run up to 4K and 8K.
 This is great, but again the issue is not maximum capacity but reliability.

-The only way to increase reliability for these ultra fast connections is by understanding the capacity requirements of the applications that are using them.
+The only way to increase reliability for these ultra-fast connections is by understanding the capacity requirements of the applications that are using them.
 Here network slicing comes in to play in a major way.
-Whatever the speed, it’s high time that we say good bye to best effort once and for all, and when we do the market will surely reward us for it.
+Whatever the speed, it’s high time that we say goodbye to best effort once and for all, and when we do the market will surely reward us for it.

 And here it is the equipment manufacturers like Ericsson that are defining the standard in three distinct architectural components – Access, Fixed Networks and The Cloud.
-It will be interesting to see if innovative operators like AT&T bring this essential framework into the fold in 2017 to demonstrate the real power of 5G
+It will be interesting to see if innovative operators like AT&T bring this essential framework into the fold in 2017 to demonstrate the real power of 5G.